xaviermignot/xaviermignot.github.io/_posts/2023-05-14-try-azure-resource-graph-tip.md

 Using Azure Resource _Graph_ is much easier and powerful, if you want to know more about how to get started with it I recommend checkout the [documentation](https://learn.microsoft.com/en-us/azure/governance/resource-graph/).

 ## What can we do with it
-For now I have barely scratched the capabilities of the service but I can already share a couple of use-cases.
+For now I have barely scratched the surface of the service but I can already share a couple of use-cases.

 ### Query resources across subscriptions
 The first thing you can do right away is query your Azure resources, and the power of the tool is that you can do this across _all_ the subscriptions you have access to.
 This is extremely useful in an enterprise environment with a bunch of subscriptions for your various landing zones (with the CLI or PowerShell, you have to change your context to achieve this).
-With Azure Resource Explorer, a simple KQL request on the `resources` table will give you everything, and then you can refine the results by type, and do things like getting the number of VMs by size, location, etc.
+With Azure Resource Graph, a simple KQL request on the `resources` table will give you everything, and then you can refine the results by type, and do things like getting the number of VMs by size, location, etc.

 > This [blog post](https://techcommunity.microsoft.com/t5/itops-talk-blog/azure-resource-graph-zero-to-hero/ba-p/2303572) is a great read to find out how you can query your resources using Graph Explorer.
 {: .prompt-info }